ninochang/presentations/swag-2024-Q1-openday/slides.md

 - It doesn't have any codecs limitation on data processing, the responsibility of encoding/decoding fall on upstream/downstream app using SRT.
-- Acts as a normal udp packet that wraps SRT content.
+- Acts as a normal UDP packet that wraps SRT content.

 ---